viviansanchez/viviansanchez/README.md

 ## Hey there!
 Welcome to my profile :smile:

 At the moment, I am working at [Epistemic](https://github.com/EpistemicData), as a Front-End Developer.
-The stack I am working with includes React, React Native, Expo, Tailwind, TypeScript, Zod, React QuerY, Axios and more.
+The stack I am working with includes React, React Native, Expo, Tailwind, TypeScript, Zod, React Query, Axios and more.

 I previously workd at [Epsilon Academy](https://github.com/epsilon-academy), an edtech startup, as a Full Stack Web Developer.
 Our stack includes Svelte, SvelteKit, Tailwind, TypeScript, Zod, Skeleton UI, Pocketbase and Playwright.